uab-cgds-worthey/quac/README.md

 ### Run pipeline

-After activating the conda environment, QuaC pipeline is run using the wrapper script `src/run_quac.py`.
+After activating the conda environment, QuaC pipeline can be run using the wrapper script `src/run_quac.py`.
 Here are all the options available:

 ```sh
 $ ./src/run_quac.py -h